 Three new medical schools were created by the Todd Report.
-Nottingham obtained approval prior to the creation of the Royal Commission in 1964, whilst Leicester received assent shortly after the Report was published.24, 26 Both were within the territory of Sheffield RHB which was, due to the historic nature of the NHS funding formula, the most persistently under-resourced and under-doctored region in the NHS.21, 48 These claims were already visible in evidence to the Willink Report in the 1950s, with Sheffield RHB complaining that shortages increased reliance on overseas doctors, primarily from India and Pakistan.49 A similar claim was made by the North Lancashire and Westmorland Branch of the British Medical Association (BMA) in 1967, with their submission noting that ‘probably 50% of the junior hospital staff are foreign graduates’.
-Whilst both were laden with racist prejudice, they also spoke to the associated workforce inequalities which left North Lancashire and Westmorland as undesirable for newly qualified doctors and the ‘worst hit area for medical manpower’ in the whole NHS.50 This point was confirmed through the research appended with the Todd Report.45 Conversely, Southampton obtained approval for a medical school in 1967 as the nucleus of an already newly minted region, Wessex, which was created in 1959.
-This emerged from a regional advisory committee of one of the largest and most amply resourced and staffed RHBs: South West Metropolitan.25, 51 The sense of injustice to Lancaster, having been foiled in plans for such an advisory committee in 1948, combined with enduring workforce inequalities, would have been palpable following the rejection of the medical school proposal.
+Nottingham and Leicester obtained approval just before and after the Royal Commission deliberated.20, 22 Both were within Sheffield RHB’s territory, the most persistently under-resourced and under-doctored in the NHS.17, 40 These claims were visible in evidence from Sheffield RHB to the Willink Report which complained of domestic shortages increasing reliance on overseas doctors, primarily from India and Pakistan.41 A similar claim was made by the North Lancashire and Westmorland BMA branch in 1967, noting that ‘probably 50% of the junior hospital staff are foreign graduates’.
+Whilst both were laden with racist prejudice, their grievance spoke to the associated workforce inequalities which rendered the area undesirable for newly qualified doctors and the ‘worst hit area for medical manpower’ in the entire NHS.42 This was confirmed through the Todd Report’s own research.18 Conversely, Southampton obtained approval for a medical school in 1967 as the nucleus of a newly minted region, Wessex, created in 1959.
+Wessex emerged from a regional advisory committee of one of the most amply resourced, populous and staffed RHBs: South West Metropolitan.17, 21 The sense of injustice to Lancaster having been denied an advisory committee in 1948 combined with enduring workforce inequalities, would have been palpable following the rejection of the medical school proposal.